aantron/ocaml.org/data/planet/andrej/one-syntax-to-rule-them-all.md

 module Syntax (Class : Set) where

-  {- Shapes can also be called &ldquo;syntactic variable contexts&rdquo;, as they assign to
+  {- Shapes can also be called “syntactic variable contexts”, as they assign to
      each variable its syntactic arity, but no typing information.

      An arity is a binding shape with a syntactic class.
 The shape specifies